ttwishing/anyex/README.rst

 Intro
 ~~~~~

-The ccxt library consists of a public part and a private part.
+The anyex library consists of a public part and a private part.
 Anyone can use the public part out-of-the-box immediately after installation.
 Public APIs open access to public information from all exchange markets without registering user accounts and without having API keys.

 Public APIs include the following: